 Scrum is one of the types of agile methodology.
 At the core of this framework, specifically designed to help teams efficiently work on complex projects with frequently changing requirements, lie transparency, clear communication, adjustment, and constant improvement.

-The specialists which execute software testing or web testing should perform all tasks accurately and quickly.
-Also, it is important to maintain continuous and established communication inside all project team.
-The testers often interact with the developers during agile development.
+In Scrum, the specialists that perform software testing or web testing of any type (be it functional testing, performance testing, unit testing, or any other) should complete all the tasks accurately and quickly.
+Also, it is important to maintain continuous and well-established communication between all the members of the project team.
+During agile development with the usage of the Scrum framework, testers often interact with developers.

 - Control over the empirical process.
-Transparency, checking, and adaptation underlie the whole Scrum methodology.
+Transparency, evaluation, and adaptation underlie Scrum methodology.

 - Self-organization.
-This principle increases the level of independence of the whole team and also checking performance.
+This principle increases the level of independence of the whole team and also helps to assess their performance.